Customer journey mapping in marketing

 - Does the customer recommend the product or service to others?

 - What makes the customer rebuy a product, or reactive a service?

-How to create a journey map for marketing
+How to create a customer journey map for marketing

-A good customer journey map consists of more than just a satisfaction score.
+A good customer journey map consists of more than just an emotional journey and a satisfaction score.
 The following type of information can help you to analyze a journey map from a marketing perspective.

 Channels of communication

 Customers use multiple channels to keep themselves informed about and connected with your service, product, or brand.
 Visualizing the channels used can help you to see how these channels influence customer satisfaction.
 You might also want to visualize the devices the customer uses along the journey, as well as communication channels that you don’t own, e.g., rating platforms, forums, or offline communities.

 The success of marketing activities must be measured; hence KPIs are an essential part of a journey map in marketing.
 For example, use KPIs to visualize the conversion rates at every step between different channels.
 Together with the qualitative data from the journey map, these KPIs will give you a holistic understanding of how your activities influence the customer journey.

 If a marketing department is rather large, many different actors could influence one specific experience.
 For example, the marketing department fills the blog with content, however, the design department is responsible for the look and usability and developers help with download forms and newsletter integrations on the blog.
 Hence, every experience a customer has with the blog is influenced by at least three different actors.